 Thumbprint Keepsake Set-Up

-First, trace and cut out hearts from a variety of different colors of construction paper.
-If you have a die-cut machine and a heart shape, you can use that instead to save time or you can invite the kids to cut out the hearts.
+First, trace and cut out hearts from a variety of different colored construction paper.
+If you have a die-cut machine and a heart shape, you can use it to save time.
+If your children are older, you can invite them to cut out their own hearts.

 Next, print one photograph of each child in your class.
 This will look best on glossy photograph paper, but it will be fine if you use regular paper or cardstock.